BTA exclusive

 Writer Christopher Buxton Writes about Mysteries in History

-Christopher Buxton at Sofia's Alley of the Book, September 10, 2024 (BTA Photo/Gergana Nikolova)
+Christopher Buxton at Sofia's Book Alley, September 10, 2024 (BTA Photo/Gergana Nikolova)

 Bulgarian-based British writer Christopher Buxton says that he writes about mysteries in history and some persons "who do not deserve to be forgotten".
-He spoke to BTA's Gergana Nikolova while in Sofia for the largest traveling outdoor literary exhibition, the Alley of the Book.
+He spoke to BTA's Gergana Nikolova while in Sofia for the largest traveling outdoor literary exhibition, the Book Alley.
 There he presented his book, Deliverance, and signed books for readers.

 Deliverance focuses on the relationship between Bulgarian history and the present.
 What he actually wanted to write, was a book about Tsar Svetoslav Terter, whom Buxton finds a very interesting person.
 He was very much affected by the fact that his father, greedy for power, divorced his mother, that he was sent twice as a hostage, the second time to the Tatars, to live in some desolate field in winter, the writer said.